-First up, a lot of the plug-ins I was using simply had to go.
-This site was originally built in Umbraco 7.
-I wanted to use a code-first approach so I used uSiteBuilder At the time using this plug-in allowed me to get good code coverage on my project. uSiteBuilder is not supported in v8.
-Umbraco now supports Model Builder out-of-the-box, which meant uSiteBuilder had to go.
-All the view-models, views and controllers had lots of things that needed updating.
+First up, a lot of the community packages that I was using simply had to go.
+The site I upgraded (this one) was originally built in Umbraco 6, then upgraded to 7.
+I wanted to use a code-first approach so I used uSiteBuilder At the time, using uSiteBuilder allowed me to use strongly-typed models throughout out my project. uSiteBuilder is not supported in v8.
+Umbraco also now supports ModelBuilder out-of-the-box, which meant uSiteBuilder had to go.
+As uSiteBuilder was deeply caked into my codebase, removing it resulted in a lot of refactorings.
+All the view models, views and controllers had lots of things that needed updating.

 How To Get Your Code Working Again

 When you upgrade if you find yourself with 6000+ failing errors, then I suggest you adopt this approach.
 Unload all the failing class libraries and uncomment all the failing code.
 Do not try to fix everything in one large big bang.
 Instead, add things back slowly, one controller at a time.
 First, create a new blank class library, and move the homepage controller and view-model out of the old location and into the new one.
 Compile the site.
 Fix all the errors and bring in any dependencies the code relies upon.
 When the project compiles again, load the homepage.
 If the page throws any errors, fix those.

 After you get the homepage running, pick another page and repeat the process.
 Continue repeating this approach on every other document type within your solution, until the whole site is working.
 This approach may take a while but at least you can see small steady progress.